mlr-org/mlr3spatiotempcv/README.md

 Brenning, Alexander.
 2012.
-“Spatial Cross-Validation and Bootstrap for the Assessment of Prediction Rules in Remote Sensing: The R Package Sperrorest.”
+“Spatial Cross-Validation and Bootstrap for the Assessment of Prediction Rules in Remote Sensing: The R Package sperrorest.”
 In *2012 IEEE International Geoscience and Remote Sensing Symposium*.
 IEEE. <https://doi.org/10.1109/igarss.2012.6352393>.

 </div>